-To export a video or animated Gif of the design, click record in the toolbar.
+To export a video or animated Gif of the design, click the camera icon in the top right of the preview window.
 You have the option to use the round touch cursor, the arrow cursor, or have the cursor hidden in the recording.
 After selecting an option for the cursor, Principle begins a screen recording of the Preview window.
-Once you're done recording your design, click the Record button again to stop recording.
+When the icon starts blinking, the recording has started and you can begin to interact with your design (it may take a moment for the recording to start).
+Once you're done recording your design, click the camera icon again to stop recording.

 Video export do not currently support audio, so if your design utilizes sound, it will not be present in the recorded video.

 When exporting a Gif, you can choose custom export sizes by choosing a preset from the dropdown or entering in settings with this format:

 Any number followed by a percent sign will export a Gif that is a scaled down version of what you recorded, the output will be scaled by the percent you enter.
 If a percent is specified, width and height values will be ignored.